 The Alberta Canola Producers Commission, founded in 1989, was the province’s first refundable checkoff producer organizations.

-The mandate of the Commission, reflected in its mission statement, is to support the long term success of canola farmers in Alberta through research, promotional activities, consumer and producer education programs, and policy development.
+The mission of Alberta Canola is to support the long term success of canola farmers in Alberta through research, extension, consumer engagement, and advocacy for canola farmers.

 The Commission in no way regulates or is involved with the production, buying, or selling of canola.